hydna/hydna-text/quick-start.md

 ## 3. Listen for messages

-Add a callback that will be called when data arrives on the stream.
+Add a callback that will be triggered as messages arrive on the stream.

     :::javascript
     stream.ondata(function(data) {